KSKTYM/E2E-refined-dataset/README.md

 # E2E refined dataset
 This is an refined dataset of the [E2E dataset](https://github.com/tuetschek/e2e-dataset/releases/download/v1.0.0/e2e-dataset.zip).

-_Authors: Keisuke Toyama, Katsuhito Sudoh, and Satoshi Nakamura_
+_Authors: Keisuke Toyama, Katsuhito Sudoh, Satoshi Nakamura_

 ## Download Link
 https://github.com/KSKTYM/E2E-refined-dataset/blob/main/release/e2e_refined_dataset_v1_0_0.zip

 ## Description
 The E2E dataset is a very popular dataset for MR-to-text.
+The dataset consists of a set of pairs of a British English sentence and a corresponding MR in a restaurant recommendation domain.
 However, some of the MR-text pairs suffer from the following errors: "deletion" (an MR is not reflected in the text), "insertion" (an MR whose value is empty appears in the text with an unintended value), and "substitution" (an MR value is replaced in the text).
-Since such errors affet the quality of MR-to-text systems, they must be fixed as much as possible.
+Since such errors affect the quality of MR-to-text systems, they must be fixed as much as possible.
-Therefore, we developed a refined dataset and some python programmes that convert the original E2E dataset into a refined dataset.
+Therefore, we developed a refined dataset and some python programs that convert the original E2E dataset into a refined dataset.

 We also provided the following additional annotations:
 1) "MR order" (order): the order of the mentions of MR values in corresponding sentences